periperidip/exploring/guide.md

 ### Introduction to CS
 -------------------------------
 <pre>               “First we thought the PC was a calculator.
 Then we found out how to turn numbers
                          into letters with ASCII — and we thought it was a typewriter.
 Then we discovered graphics, and we thought it was a television.
 With the World Wide Web, we’ve realized it’s a brochure.”
+                                                - Douglas Adams
 </pre>
  <br/>
 This section contains the starter pack to understanding Computer Science.